 We now describe how NSRTs can be used to plan in a given task.
-Recall that the weak semantics of NSRTs (\secref{sec:representation}) do \emph{not} guarantee downward refinability: abstract actions that achieve a goal cannot necessarily be turned into environment actions achieving that goal.
+Recall that the weak semantics of NSRTs (\secref{sec:representation}) do \emph{not} guarantee downward refinability: a sequence of abstract actions that achieves a goal cannot necessarily be turned into a sequence of environment actions achieving that goal.
 Our strategy will be to perform integrated bilevel planning, with an outer search in the abstract space informing an inner loop producing environment actions.
-This planning strategy falls under the broad class of search-then-sample TAMP techniques~\cite{garrett2021integrated}. \emph{See \appref{subsec:pseudocode} for pseudocode (\algref{alg:planning}).}
+This planning strategy falls under the broad class of search-then-sample TAMP techniques~\cite{garrett2021integrated}. \emph{See \algref{alg:planning} for pseudocode.}

 \textbf{Symbolic Planning.} We perform an outer A$^*$ search from $\textsc{Abstract}(s_0)$ to $g$, with the abstract transition model of \ref{eq:abstractmodel} and uniform action costs.
-For the search heuristic, we use $h_{add}$, a domain-independent heuristic from the symbolic planning literature~\cite{bonet2001planning} that approximates the state-to-goal distance under a delete relaxation of the abstract model.
+For the search heuristic, we use $h_{\text{add}}$, a domain-independent heuristic from the symbolic planning literature~\cite{bonet2001planning} that approximates the state-to-goal distance under a delete relaxation of the abstract model.
 This A$^*$ search will find candidate \emph{symbolic plans}: sequences of ground NSRTs $a^\uparrow \in \A^\uparrow$.

 \textbf{Continuous Planning.} For each candidate symbolic plan, an inner loop attempts to refine it into a \emph{plan} --- a sequence of actions $a \in \mathcal{A}$ that achieves the goal $g$ --- using the neural components of the NSRTs.
 We use the action sampler $\pi$ and low-level transition model $h$ of each ground NSRT in the symbolic plan to construct an \emph{imagined} state-action trajectory starting from the initial state $s_0$.
 If the goal $g$ holds in the final imagined state, we are done.
-If $g$ does not hold, or if any state's abstraction does not equal the expected abstract state according to the A$^*$ search, then we attempt to sample again.
+If $g$ does not hold, or if any state's abstraction does not equal the expected abstract state according to the A$^*$ search, then we repeat this process.
 After $n_\text{trials}$ (a hyperparameter) unsuccessful imagined trajectories, we return control to the A$^*$ search.

-\textbf{Handling Failures.} Recall that an episode ends if the failure state $\fail$ is reached.
-Following \citet{tampinterface}, we would like to use the presence of a failure state during continuous planning to inform symbolic planning.
-In \appref{subsec:learningfailures}, we describe a simple domain-independent procedure for learning to predict transitions to the $\fail$ state, and using this learned model during planning.
-This optimization propagates failure information back to the symbolic level and guides the A$^*$ away from repeating such situations.